PloyyNK/git-commands/README.md

 - Create new directory: `mkdir <file-name>`
 - Check Git status: `git status`
-- review and read a history of repository: `git log`
+- Review and read a history of repository: `git log`
+- List files in your local repo: `git ls-files`

 ---
 ## Resources